xdrpp/stc/cmd/stc/stc.1.md

 (see FILES below).
 This allows keys to be stored in the configuration directory and then accessed from any directory in which stc runs.

-The `-keygen` and `-pub` options can be run with no key name, in which case `-keygen` will output both the secret and public key to standard output, and `-pub` will read a key from standard input or prompt for one to be pasted into the terminal.
+The `-keygen`, `-genesis-key`, and `-pub` options can be run with no key name, in which case `-keygen` and `-genesis-key` will output both the secret and public key to standard output, and `-pub` will read a key from standard input or prompt for one to be pasted into the terminal.

 Keys are generally stored encrypted, but if you supply an empty passphrase, they will be stored in plaintext.
 If you use the `-nopass` option, stc will never prompt for a passphrase and always assume you do not encrypt your private keys.

+Most of these options are self-explanatory from the name, except possibly for `-genesis-key`, which computes the private key for the first account on a network, based on a hash of the network ID.
+Like `-keygen`, genesis key can output the secret key to standard output or to a file if specified.
+Obviously the genesis "private" key is not secret, because anyone can compute it from the Network ID.
+The only reason to use the `-genesis-key` option is when bootstrapping a custom network for testing purposes.
+The first thing you generally want to do after bootstrapping a network, before anyone else can access it, is to move the native tokens from the genesis account to another account for which the private key is not known.
+The -genesis-key option will provide the key you need to sign that first transaction.

 ## Network query mode